When and How to Change Your Wiper Blades

 SilBlade® recommends replacing your wiper blades at least once a year or as soon as you notice a difference in visibility.
 Wiper blades should also be inspected during your oil change to ensure their functionality.
 Your wiper blades are designed to go over your windshield in a swift, smooth motion, so when the blades no longer make proper contact with your vehicle’s windshield, you’ll notice a squeaking noise or streaks on the surface of your windshield.

-Just as important as it is to get frequent oil changes and car inspections, replacing your windshield wipers should be a part of the process of caring for your vehicle.
+Just as important as it is to get frequent oil changes and car inspections, replacing your windscreen wipers should be a part of the process of caring for your vehicle.
 Keep reading to learn more about determining when the right time is to change your windshield wipers and for a step-by-step guide on how to change windshield wipers.

 How to Determine When It’s Time to Change Your Wiper Blades